BIIFSweden/SpatialWorkshop/part1_qupath/README.md

 To try this, make sure the annotation for the core is selected (is highlighted in yellow); you can select an annotation by `Left double-click` on it in the viewport, or via the Annotations tab in the left panel.
 Then select the Brush tool from the toolbar, and use `Alt+Left click` (on Windows and macOS) or `Alt+Win+Left click` (on Linux) to subtract from the annotation.
 Using `Left click` will simply add to the annotation instead.

-When doing this step, you may want to look at some other channel than the DAPI, for example the Autofluorescence channel.
+When performing this step, you may want to look at some other channel than the DAPI, for example the Autofluorescence channel.

 ![](images/screenshot_freehand2.png?raw=true "Screenshot")